-What are the lessons for Cleveland from Germany's conversion of Rust Belt industrial heritage into clever new uses?
-Germany marshalled the funds-including millions from the European Cultural Capital-and formed public-private partnerships over 20 years, Michael Schwarze-Rodrian of Metropole Ruhr, a lead agency for the international design competition and redevelopment of massive sites like the coal plant into an arts and office complex at Zollverein, said at a German Marshall Fund conference in Cleveland this week.
+What are the lessons for Cleveland from Germany's conversion of Rust Belt industrial heritage into clever new uses.
+Germany marshalled the funds-including millions from the European Cultural Capital-and formed public-private partnerships over 20 years, Michael Schwarze-Rodrian of Metropole Ruhr, a lead agency for the international design competition and redevelopment of massive sites like the coal plant into an arts and office complex at Zollverein, said at today's German Marshall Fund conference in Cleveland.

 "Don't be afraid of the size of these big (industrial) sites," he advised.
 "Think of single sites but link them in a system of industrial heritage.
 We now have a map where six hundred thousand visitors a year take in all or part of a these industrial 'cathedrals'."

 Paul Alsenas, head of Cuyahoga County Planning, sees parallels between Germany's regional vision and the Cuyahoga Valley Initiative (CVI).
 For the past five years his office has steered the plan to reshape the Cuyahoga Valley into a region for high-tech and ecological regeneration ventures.
 Since hiring Rocky Mountain Institute to draw up a 'regeneration zone' roadmap, the CVI has been trying to attract industries that benefit from co-locating and sharing resources, even waste by-products.

 CVI could learn about branding an industrial heritage corridor from Germany's Ruhr valley or, closer to home, about industrial symbiosis and ecological regeneration from Milwaukee's Menomonee River Valley, a 140-acre site along that city's industrial river channel.